dmeybohm/dot-notation/README.md

 ));
 ```

-Note how much more readable the dot notation version is in addition to being smaller:
+Compared with the expanded version, note how much more readable the dot notation
+version is in addition to being smaller:

 ```php
 return array(